abadullah-khan/catalog-viewer/README.md

 ## Installation

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine: catalog-viewer

 2.Navigate to the project directory: cd catalog-viewer